A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: A general posterior contraction rate theorem

 The claim of Theorem \ref{Theo:GenContrRates} involves the cut-off of $\rho$ and $\rho_0$ at any arbitrary level $M$.
-As discussed after Theorem \ref{Theo:GPRates}, this results from the lower bound for the Hellinger distance from Lemma \ref{Lem:HellDistBounds}, and is likely an artifact of the proof arising from the presence of random covariates; see Section 7.3.2 of \cite{GvdV17} for a similar situation in nonparametric regression.
-We note that the cut-off imposes little restriction, since $M$ can be taken arbitrarily large, only impacting the constant $L$ pre-multiplying the rate.
+This stems from the lower bound for the Hellinger distance from Lemma \ref{Lem:HellDistBounds}, and is likely an artifact of the proof arising from the presence of random covariates; see Section 7.3.2 of \cite{GvdV17} for a similar situation in nonparametric regression.
+We note that the cut-off imposes little restriction, since $M$ can be taken arbitrarily large, only (linearly) impacting the constant pre-multiplying the rate.
 In particular, for $M>\|\rho_0\|_{L^\infty(\Zcal)}$, we may replace $\rho_0\land M$ with $\rho_0$ in the claim of Theorem \ref{Theo:GenContrRates}.
-Further, the cut-off may be sidestepped altogether if $\Pi$ is supported on a subset of functions with values on an interval of the form $[0,\rho^*_n]$ for some $\rho^*_n\to\infty$ arbitrarily slow, in which case $L$ should also be replaced by an arbitrarily slow sequence $L_n\to\infty$; see the discussion after Theorem \ref{Theo:GPRates}.
+Further, the cut-off may be sidestepped altogether if $\Pi$ is supported on a subset of functions with values on an interval of the form $[0,\rho^*_n]$ for some slowly increasing $\rho^*_n\to\infty$, in which case the obtained rate is $\rho^*_n \varepsilon_n$.
+This approach was taken for the construction of the prior in Condition \ref{Cond:GP} with the choice $\rho^*_n = c_{\rho^*}+\log n$, only slightly impacting the logarithmic factor appearing in the claim of in Theorem \ref{Theo:GPRates}.

 \begin{remark}[Sup-norm complexity bounds] Since $\Wcal$ is compact, we have that

 A sufficient condition for \eqref{Eq:Sieves} to hold is then that